• Recipes

 • Mix the jam with a teaspoon for a few seconds to make it easier to spread.
 Cover the entire surface of the fairy cake with a thin layer of jam.

-• Tip the coconut into a little dish.
-Gently press the fairy cake into the coconut and move around so it evenly coats the cake.
+• Tip the coconut into a small dish.
+Gently press the fairy cake into the coconut and move it around so that it evenly coats the cake.
+Remove and the cake will be perfectly covered.

 Notes